bbhunter/hacker-scoper/README.md

 - **Easy customization**: You can load the scope of any private program into files named `.inscope` for inscope assets, and `.noscope` for out-of-scope assets.
 - **Match any asset**: Hacker-Scoper works with IPv4, IPv6, and any URL format (including URLs with non-conventional schemes, like `sql://` or `redis://`).
 - **Wildcard support**: Hacker-Scoper supports wildcards in any part of your scope, allowing you to use filters like `amzn*.example.com` and `dev.*.example.com`.
+- **CIDR Range support**: You can use CIDR ranges in your scopes to filter IP addresses, for example: `10.49.20.0/24` for IPv4 and `2001:DB8::/32` for IPv6.
 - **Automation friendly**: Use the `-ch`/`--chain-mode` argument to disable the fancy text decorations and output only the in-scope assets.
 Hacker-scoper also supports input from stdin.
 - **Compatible**: Hacker-Scoper is compatible with Windows, Linux, MacOS and Android in all architectures.
 - **Flexible**: For any companies with vaguely defined scopes, you can enable or disable scope wildcard parsing using the command-line argument `-e`/`--explicit-level`.